ngandriau/springPureMVC/README.md

 The branches of this project will add other spring components Inside a branch, tags will help to review the milestones, like new feature or new version integrated

+add-security branch, integrate spring security in a simple way